developer-friendly/blog/docs/blog/posts/2024/0021-deploy-js-to-aws-lambda.md

 }
 ```

-Verifying the claims in the token is possible through the use of AWS Cloudtrail
+Verifying the claims in the token is possible through grabbing the encoded
-logs; a topic which is out of scope for this article! :confounded:
+value from the [AWS] Cloudtrail logs; a topic which is out of scope for this
+article! :confounded:

 ```terraform title="infra/aws-github-oidc/outputs.tf"
 -8<- "https://raw.githubusercontent.com/developer-friendly/aws-lambda-opentofu-github-actions/0b7f77849331dcde8d0411e851b490eef34711cb/infra/aws-github-oidc/outputs.tf"